 Always break the latch at the end of a feed even if baby has stopped sucking and is asleep

 - Always break the latch at the end of a feed even if baby has stopped sucking and is asleep as this can cause damage to you nipple and tenderness.
 If feeding is painful throughout the feed then stop, get help and start again.
-Other than mild tenderness at the beginning of a feed, pain when feeding, means baby is not attached correctly.
+Other than mild tenderness at the beginning of a feed, pain when feeding, means that baby is not attached correctly.

 Contact our Careline if you would like any advice on breastfeeding your baby.